-Every orthopedic, cardiac and neurosurgeon wants to deliver gold standard care to all their patients but what are the issues that are impacting on their ability to do that and how can those issues be resolved?
+Every surgeon wants to deliver gold standard care to all their patients but what are the issues that are impacting on their ability to do that and how can those issues be resolved?

 1. The need to improve the precision of both the planning and the procedure phases of the surgery

 Better planning leads to less time in theater, better outcomes for the patient and more efficient use of the surgeon’s time and hospital resources.
 The more insight the physician has into the complexities of the intervention, the more precise they can be when planning the procedure.
 Increasingly physicians are turning to 3D modeling to support this.